nodejs/node-v0.x-archive/doc/api/tls.markdown

 ### pair = tls.createSecurePair([credentials], [isServer], [requestCert], [rejectUnauthorized])

-Creates a new secure pair object with two steams, one of which reads/writes encrypted data, and one reads/writes cleartext data.
+Creates a new secure pair object with two streams, one of which reads/writes encrypted data, and one reads/writes cleartext data.
 Generally the encrypted one is piped to/from an incoming encrypted data stream, and the cleartext one is used as a replacement for the initial encrypted stream.